MannyKayy/coursera-getting-and-cleaning-data-project/CodeBook.md

 More Information
 ----------------

-Details on the layout and structure of the raw data can be found in the "Readme.md" markdown file within the UCI dataset folder.
+Details on the layout and structure of the raw data can be found in the `Readme.txt` file within the downloaded UCI dataset folder.